cemmartin/plant_dictionary/README.md

 <h1>Plant Dictionary 🌱</h1>
 I developed this Plant Dictionary using an Perenual's free API!
 The app teaches the user about a wide variety of plants, displaying to the user information such as the scientific name and watering preferences of a given plant.
-Users are also able to favourite their preferred plants and remove them from their favourites list.
+Users are also able to favourite their preferred plants and remove them from their favourites list using the 'Favourite' button.

 To run this application: